danielriveroc/DoMEv1/README.md

 The declaration of this function is the following, with the whole set of parameters and their default values:

 	function dome(inputs::Array{<:Real,2}, targets::Array{<:Real,1};
+	    # Each instance in inputs is in a row or in a column
-	    dataInRows = true,
+	    dataInRows          ::Bool           = true,
-	    validationIndices::Array{Int64,1} = Array{Int64,1}([]),
-	    testIndices::Array{Int64,1} = Array{Int64,1}([]),
-	    validationRatio = 0. ,
-	    testRatio = 0. ,
+	    # Hyperparameters of the algorithm
-	    minimumReductionMSE = 1e-6,
+	    minimumReductionMSE ::Real           = 1e-6,
-	    maximumHeight = Inf ,
-	    maximumNodes = 50 ,
+	    maximumNodes        ::Int64          = 50 ,
-	    strategy = StrategyExhaustive ,
+	    strategy            ::Function       = StrategyExhaustive ,
+	    # Other hyperparameter that the user might find useful
+	    maximumHeight       ::Real           = Inf ,
+	    # Stopping criteria
-	    goalMSE = 0 ,
+	    goalMSE             ::Real           = 0 ,
-	    maxIterations = Inf ,
+	    maxIterations       ::Real           = Inf ,
+	    # Indices of the instances used for validation and test (validation has not been tested and may fail)
+	    validationIndices   ::Array{Int64,1} = Int64[],
+	    testIndices         ::Array{Int64,1} = Int64[],
+	    # Validation and test ratios (these parameters have not been tested and may fail)
+	    validationRatio     ::Real           = 0. ,
+	    testRatio           ::Real           = 0. ,
+	    # If you want to see the iterations on screen.
+This makes the execution slower
-	    showText = false ,
+	    showText            ::Bool           = false ,
+	    # This parameter was used only for development.
+If it is set to true, the execution becomes much slower
-	    checkForErrors = false
+	    checkForErrors      ::Bool           = false
 	)

-The description of these parameters is the following, grouped in
+The description of these parameters is the following:

-	dataInRows -> allows the input matrix to have dimensions NxP when it is set to true (by default) or PxN when it is false (N: number of instances). minimumReductionMSE -> A search is found to be successful if the reduction in MSE is positive and higher than the previous MSE value multiplied by this parameter. maximumHeight -> maximum height of the tree.
-As explained in the paper, this parameter is not recommended to be used in the experiments. maximumNodes -> maximum number of nodes in the tree. strategy -> the strategy used to select which searches are going to be performed on which nodes.
+	dataInRows -> allows the input matrix to have dimensions NxP when it is set to true (by default) or PxN when it is false (N: number of instances). minimumReductionMSE -> A search is found to be successful if the reduction in MSE is positive and higher than the previous MSE value multiplied by this parameter. maximumNodes -> maximum number of nodes in the tree. strategy -> the strategy used to select which searches are going to be performed on which nodes.
 The 4 strategies described in the paper are available, with names StrategyExhaustive (by default), StrategyExhaustiveWithConstantOptimization, StrategySelectiveWithConstantOptimization and StrategySelective.
-They are also called Strategy1, Strategy2, Strategy3, Strategy4 respectively as used in the paper. goalMSE -> if the algorithm reaches this MSE value in training, the iterative process is stopped. maxIterations -> maximum number of iterations to be performed. testIndices -> allows to split the dataset by separating some instances to perform the test, specifying which ones will be used for test. testRatio ->   allows to split the dataset by separating some random instances to perform the test, specifying the ratio used for test. validationIndices -> allows to split the dataset by separating some instances to perform the validation, specifying which ones will be used for validation. validationRatio ->   allows to split the dataset by separating some random instances to perform the validation, specifying the ratio used for validation. showText -> if it is set to true, on each iteration some text (iteration number, best tree, MSE in training and test) is shown. checkForErrors -> this parameter was used only for debugging, to easily find bugs in the source code.
+They are also called Strategy1, Strategy2, Strategy3, Strategy4 respectively as used in the paper. maximumHeight -> maximum height of the tree.
+As explained in the paper, this parameter is not recommended to be used in the experiments. goalMSE -> if the algorithm reaches this MSE value in training, the iterative process is stopped. maxIterations -> maximum number of iterations to be performed. validationIndices -> allows to split the dataset by separating some instances to perform the validation, specifying which ones will be used for validation. testIndices -> allows to split the dataset by separating some instances to perform the test, specifying which ones will be used for test. validationRatio ->   allows to split the dataset by separating some random instances to perform the validation, specifying the ratio used for validation. testRatio ->   allows to split the dataset by separating some random instances to perform the test, specifying the ratio used for test. showText -> if it is set to true, on each iteration some text (iteration number, best tree, MSE in training and test) is shown. checkForErrors -> this parameter was used only for debugging, to easily find bugs in the source code.
 Therefore, it is best to leave it as false.